Alexlloydwhite/aws-react-todo-list/README.md

 ## Screen Shot

 Include one or two screen shots of your project here (optional).
 Remove if unused.

+## Testing

+The application scores highly on Google Lighthouse PageSpeed Insights.
+Additionally there are Jest tests used throughout the application.

 ## Built With